 As Pratt & Whitney Canada (Chalet (A) 330) saw revenues from its business jet engine segment suffer through one of the industry’s steepest downturns in history, the company’s highly diversified product line has allowed it to, as P&WC president John Saabas put it, “ride the wave” of fortune in other sectors and consolidate its leading position in the small engine business.

 According to economist Brian Beaulieu, 2015 will be the start of a strong economic rebound in the U.S. Speaking last week at the third annual JetNet IQ Summit in New York, Beaulieu, CEO of financial data analyst ITR, added, however, that he expects another fiscal slowdown next year before the start of the upswing cycle.

 Embraer Executive Jets named Brenda Paauwe-Navori as the Western region regional sales director for its large and ultra-large business jet division.
 She previously managed sales for a business aircraft manufacturer and a fractional ownership firm.
 Paauwe-Navori has experience in market strategy and prospecting, financial analysis and customer loyalty, Embraer said.
 She has also been employed in airline charter work, including a stint as senior director of large-cabin sales and operator relations for Virgin Charter and VIP Inflight Liaison at Northwest Airlines.

-Nextant Aerospace has chosen EBACE to launch the 400XTi (the ‘i’ stands for innovation), the latest evolution of the remanufactured light business jet.
-Compared to the 400XT, the new version introduces a number of improvements, including an all-new cabin that offers more space and reduced noise.
+Nextant Aerospace launched the 400XTi (the i stands for innovation), the latest evolution of the remanufactured light business jet, last month at EBACE.
+Compared with the 400XT, the new version introduces a number of improvements, including an all-new cabin that offers more space and reduced noise.